-The Milli Temperature Sensor sample application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.
+The Milli Temperature Sensor reference application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.

-To set up the Milli Temperature Sensor Application:
+To set up the Milli Temperature Sensor reference application:

-- Setup a CoAP server on your Arduino processor board as described in the Example Sensor implementation with the Milli Dev Kit
+- Setup the reference Itron Sensor API package on your Adafruit Metro M0 Express processor board as described in Example Sensor implementation with the Milli Dev Kit.

-- Use the appropriate Itron reference application to use CoAP to communicate with your sensors.
+- Use the appropriate Itron reference application client to communicate with your Developer Kit sensors.
 Itron strongly encourages integrators and developers to consume alerts/alarms through MQTT instead of CoAP OBSERVE.

 - Plot the sensor measurements using the Data Platform Plot Reference Application